boikedamhuis/homebridge-envoy-solar-sensor/README.md

 https://entrez.enphaseenergy.com/

-Log in with your Enphase account and generate a bearer token.

-Paste only the token value into the Authentication Token field in the Homebridge UI.
+Generate a bearer token and paste only the token value into the Homebridge UI.
-Do not include the word Bearer.
+Do not include the word "Bearer".

-The token is used only for local communication with the Envoy and is never sent to external services.
+The token is used only for local communication with the Envoy.

-## HTTPS and self signed certificates
+## HTTPS and self-signed certificates

-Many Enphase Envoy devices use a self signed HTTPS certificate.
+Most Envoy devices use a self-signed HTTPS certificate.

-If HTTPS requests fail, enable Allow Insecure TLS in the Homebridge UI.
+Enable "Allow Self-Signed HTTPS Certificate" in the Homebridge UI to prevent TLS errors.
-This allows Homebridge to connect securely to the Envoy without certificate validation errors.

 ## Installation

-Install Homebridge if it is not already installed on your system.

-Install the plugin using npm.

 ```bash
 npm install homebridge-envoy-solar-sensor